Students learn the formula for the slope of a line when they study

 part of the Centers for Disease Control and Prevention (CDC).
 The graph

-for girls age 3 to 20 is shown to the right.
+for girls age 3 to 20 is shown below.

 There are two things to note about this chart.
 First, the chart uses the term stature